uwla/vue-data-table/README.md

 installer(Vue, store)
 ```

-This will register DataTable as a global Vue component and will add DataTable's module to our store since DataTable uses Vuex to manage data.
+This will register VueDataTable as a global Vue component and will add VueDataTable's module to our store since VueDataTable uses Vuex to manage data.

-Besides bootstrap, DataTable uses its own css to style the table.
+Besides bootstrap, VueDataTable uses its own css to style the table.
 Add these lines below to main.js to import the stylesheets.

 ```javascript
 import 'bootstrap/dist/css/bootstrap.min.css'